Skip to Content

 Regulatory and others

-• Various companies/groups regarding corporate business surveys, securities trading and listing regulations regimes, personal information, derivatives products, etc.
+• Various companies/groups regarding corporate business surveys, securities trading and listing regulations regimes, personal data protection, antitrust and other Vietnam regulatory compliances.

 • Anti-bribery and Corruption due diligences.